ayushgarg2702/Small_projects/README.md

 # Small_projects
-Small projects made up by using the python progrming language I am continuesly upload my projects on this reprositery' These all very interesting projects.
+Small projects made up by using the python progrming language I am continuously upload my projects on this repository' These all very interesting projects.
 You can easily understnd it.